bytecodealliance/rfcs/accepted/wasmtime-remove-wasi-threads.md

-* The [wasi-threads] proposal is fundamentally incompatible with the component model due to component model intrinsics not having semantics across threads (e.g. they all specifically assume single-threaded semantics and execution).c
+* The [wasi-threads] proposal is fundamentally incompatible with the component model due to component model intrinsics not having semantics across threads (e.g. they all specifically assume single-threaded semantics and execution).

 * The [wasi-threads] proposal has fundamental open questions around topics such as thread lifecycle and TLS destructors which have no known answers at this